-This island palace on the lake was a former pleasure palace known as Jag Niwas and is the epitome of romance and fairytale fantasies.
-If there was ever a building that embodied love, magic and the life of Emperors and Princesses, the Taj on the Lake is it.
+This island palace on the lake was a former pleasure palace known as Jag Niwas and is the epitome of romance and fairytale fantasies, in my opinion the best hotel in Udaipur is the Taj Lake Palace.

 A floating mirage of white marble, this 18th century former residence of the Maharana Jagat Singh II was restored in 1963 and was the set of the James Bond film Octopussy.
-The palace started accepting guests in the 1960s under the ownership of the Maharana and was transferred to the Taj Group in 1971.
+The palace started accepting guests in the 1960s under the ownership of the Maharana and was transferred to the Taj Hotel Group in 1971.

 It all starts with a glamorous arrival in a vintage car to the pier followed by a boat ride on the lake that will take you to the palace where a member of the staff will greet you with a refreshment and an embroidered umbrella to protect you from the sun, just like royalty used to arrive.
 For that extra special experience, take a guided walk of the luxury Udaipur hotel and listen to all the anecdotes of the royal family.

-There are sunset boat tours, floating spa treatments on the water, rose petal baths, dinners under the stars with views of the City Palace anywhere you like, the Taj on the Lake is the subject of dreamy weddings and unforgettable honeymoons.
+There are sunset boat tours, floating spa treatments on the water, rose petal baths, dinners under the stars with views of the City Palace anywhere you like, the Taj Lake Palace is the subject of dreamy weddings and unforgettable honeymoons.
 You can count on experienced Taj Hotels Group to handle the service end to end with a set of assigned butlers ready to fulfill all your wishes.